BinathKumarasinghe/AI-Powered-Policy-Analysis-Scenario-Simulation-Tool-/README.md

 📈 Example Use Case

-Using Sri Lanka’s Digital Government Policy, the system can:
+Using Sri Lanka’s Digital Government Policy, the system canIdentify that:

-Identify that:
 Citizen-centric governance is a core principle
 Digital inclusion and accessibility are key goals Transparency and efficiency drive policy direction